Haardispro/haard_phase2/bonus/Flag Leak.md

 But in the program given above, there is only one argument passed in the `printf` statement.
 So, we have full control on what format string to use.

+Now, we can craft a python script, that checks all stack addresses for the flag.

 Python script:
 ```python
 from pwn import *